sepehrmhd97/BigQuery-Data-Modeling/README.md

         remove_nulls (bool, optional): Whether to remove rows with null values.
 Defaults to False. columns_to_check (list, optional): List of columns to check for null values or duplicates.
 Defaults to None (all columns). remove_duplicates (bool, optional): Whether to remove duplicate rows.
-Defaults to False.
+Defaults to False. date_columns (list, optional): List of columns to convert to date format.
+Defaults to None.

     Returns:
         None